StephenSwat/Compiler-Construction-Starter-Kit/README.md

     Test success/short_circuit_or.cvc should not fail!
     Passed 53 out of 61 tests.
 Your grade: 8.6.

+## Patches

+There are some blatant issues with the framework provided.
+Mainly, the C proprocessor is proken and secondly, the framework wastes a lot of memory by using strucs where is should use unions.
+Provided with this starter kit are patches that fix these issues.
+To fix the problems, run the following from your project root:

+    (cd src/; patch -p1 -i ../test/patches/fix_unions.diff)
+    (cd src/; patch -p1 -i ../test/patches/fix_preprocessor.diff)

 ## Updating

 To update the test suite submodule, run the following command: